New Talk: Investing With Less Stress

 - Where: Maybank Kim Eng Securities, 48 North Canal Road, L03 Event Hall, Singapore 059305

 - How much: $29, early bird price (ends on 10 May): $24

-All our previous talks have sold out and we don’t expect this one to be any different.
+All our previous talks have been sold out.
 We only have 70 seats this time, so make sure you get your tickets early.
 Here’s the link again.

 Questions?
 Email firstname.lastname@example.org.